When SwiftUI was first announced I decided not to even look at it.

 It's quite annoying to spend some extra time inventing workarounds for those things.

 What I don't like most is that sometimes due to the lack of many APIs we have to invent dirty workarounds, like introspecting lib or other things similar to those described in the article.
 I guess that it's a long time ahead to live with it, unfortunately.

 Can we use SwiftUI in production now? 🤔

 In my opinion... well... just start using it finally!

 I think that gradually all the apps will migrate entirely during the next several years.
-So it's meaningless to deny SwiftUI until it reaches it's perfect API shape or become absolutely stable.
-Now it's just perfect time to obtain new skills in SwiftUI.
+So it's meaningless to deny SwiftUI until it reaches its perfect API shape or becomes absolutely stable.
+Now it's just the perfect time to obtain new skills in SwiftUI.

-If the app's target version allows, the most wise would be to implement new features in SwiftUI fully or partially.
+If the app's target version allows, the wisest would be to implement new features in SwiftUI fully or partially.

 Great opportunity for brand new apps to go fully SwiftUI, taking into account its limitations.